pulumi/examples/gcp-py-functions/README.md

     ...
     ```

+### Add in Google Maps

 1. Get a [Google Maps](https://cloud.google.com/maps-platform/) API key by clicking 'Get started'.

     * Check the Routes and then click continue.
     * Select the GCP project you are deploying your Cloud function to.
     * Replace <INSERT_API_KEY> with the API key and run the following command:

+1. Configure the API Key as a Pulumi secret by replacing <INSERT_API_KEY> and running the following command:

     ```bash
     pulumi config set googleMapsApiKey <INSERT_API_KEY> --secret
     ```

-    * Replace <DESTINATION> and set the destination by running the following command:
+1. Configure your destination as a Pulumi secret by replacing <DESTINATION> and running the following command:

      ```bash
     pulumi config set destination <DESTINATION> --secret
     ```

-    * [Optional] If you would like to set an offset (i.e. it takes me 5 minutes to get down to my car), you can run the following:
+1. [Optional] Configure an offset (i.e. it takes me 5 minutes to get down to my car), by running the following:

     ```bash
     pulumi config set travelOffset <TRAVEL_OFFSET> --secret
     ```

+### Add in Texting with Twilio

 1. Set up your [Twilio](https://www.twilio.com/) account.

-    Run the following commands to:
+1. Run the following commands based on your Twilio account:

     ```bash
     pulumi config set twillioAccessToken <TWILIO_ACCESS_TOKEN> --secret